 The best thing you can do right now for your writing is to read as much as possible, and read in every genre: fiction, non-fiction, romance, fantasy, science-fiction, horror, graphic novels, fanfiction… There’s something to learn from all of those.
 If you only stick to one genre, then your writing might end up sounding like what everyone else writes, instead of something original.

-If you want to be a published writer there are two ways to go about it: self-publishing and what people call traditional publishing.
-I am not an expert on self-publishing and so I’ll mainly talk about traditional publishing here.
-There are many resources online for self-publishing if you just do a search.
+If you’re ready to be a published writer there are two ways to go about it: self-publishing and what people call traditional publishing.
+I am not an expert on self-publishing and so I’ll mainly talk about traditional publishing, but there are many resources online for self-publishing that are easily searchable.

 A traditional publishing journey typically means writing a book, finding an agent to represent you, who will then sell it to a publisher like Penguin Random House, or Scholastic.
 Sometimes you can skip the agent part and sell a book directly (then find an agent afterwards) but that is far less common.